rwth-iat/rte/README.md

 It is well known in the German process control community under the name of the core technology ACPLT/OV.

 # Compiling
+To compile the ACPLT/RTE yourself you need to follow the steps presented here.
+Otherwise you can use the [Releases](http://acplt.github.io/rte-www/releases/).
-On Linux you need tcl, bison, flex:
+On Linux you need tcl, bison and flex:
 ```sh
 sudo apt-get install tcl bison flex

 ```
-You also need a C/C++ compiler:
+You also need a C/C++ compiler.
+For example:
 ```sh
 sudo apt-get install gcc g++
 ```
-to compile the runtime environment.
-Clone the acplt/rte project from github, navigate to build folder and start the build process:
+Clone the acplt/rte project from github.
+You only need the "acplt" folder for building.
+So, navigate to build folder and start the build process:
 ```sh
 git clone https://github.com/acplt/rte.git
 cd rte/build && make
 ```
-Your architecture is detected automatically via tcl script.
+Your architecture is detected automatically via a tcl script.
 Otherwise you can specify it by calling the buildscript in the build directory yourself:
 ```sh
 tclsh acplt_build.tcl 64 no_dbcommands
 ```